d-sonuga/myfxtracker/docs/docs/subscription.md

     * Else if a PlanStatusError e is thrown, save the e.type string and e.err JSON object in the db along with the time of the error and log it and return server error 'error occured'
     * Else if the cancel was successful, return a successful response
-* Else, return error 'was not subscribed'
+* Else, return successful 'not pending' response

 #### User cancels subscription off settings page
 No need to worry about as long as cancelling subscriptions from email is disabled
 Ref: https://developer.flutterwave.com/docs/recurring-payments/payment-plans

 #### User deletes account
-* The procedure for cancelling subscriptions should be followed
+* The procedure for cancelling subscriptions should be followed after undeploying of trading accounts
 * If anything goes wrong along the way, return an error 'contact support'
+##### Scenarios to consider
+* No error occurs and the account undeployment, subscription cancelling

 #### User manages to load subscribe page when already subscribed
 * The buttons to make a subscription should be disabled

 #### How to figure out if user's free trial is over and undeploy the account
+Note: A user's free trial starts only when the user has added a trading account to track But what if the user deletes the account immediately afterwards, or what if the user deletes the account every free trial period and adds it back afterwards.
+To circumvent this, a 'time_of_free_trial_start' column is in the SubscriptionInfo table and this column will remain null for every user until they add their first account and afterwards, it will remain the same.
+It is this column that will be checked to determine whether or not a free trial is over.
-* A procedure will be scheduled to run at the end of every day
+* A procedure will be scheduled to run every 1 day
-* In the procedure, every user with attribute on_free set to true is loaded from the db and the period between the user's free trial start (when an account is connected) and current time is checked to see if the difference is greater than or equal to the free trial period
+* In the procedure, every user with attribute on_free set to true is loaded from the db and the period between the user's 'time_of_free_trial_start' and current time is checked to see if the difference is greater than the free trial period
 * If if is greater than or equal to, the user's 'on_free' is set to false and the account is undeployed (and has to be redeployed when the user subscribes)
 * Else, do nothing

+## New Deployment Checklist Items
+* Set the following environment variables:
+  * FLUTTERWAVE_VERIF_HASH, generated by you and has to be set in a webhook setting on the Flutterwave dashboard
+  * RAVE_PUBLIC_KEY, from Flutterwave
+  * RAVE_SECRET_KEY, from Flutterwave